empathic-ai/altimit/README.md

 ## The Engine

 Altimit's Engine is built on top of the Godot Engine, leveraging its cross-platform support and open architecture.
 It's a fork of the main branch of the Godot Engine with some additional features and optimizations relevant to Altimit.
-That said, <b>we encourage developers to contribute to the main branch of Godot whenever possible rather than this one.</b> Also, you can still reap most of the benefits of Altimit by using the Godot engine + Altimit as a plugin.
+That said, <b>we encourage developers to contribute to the main branch of Godot rather than this one.</b> Also, you can still reap most of the benefits of Altimit by using the Godot engine + Altimit as a plugin.

 ## Plugins